 Here is your moving day timeline.
 All your preparations come down to this day.
 You’d be wise to be prepared for it.

 - Get up early.
 Moving day can be more complicated than you planned.
 You never know what may happen, so be prepared for anything.
-Avoid making serious mistakes on moving day that could ruin your chances at a successful move.
+Avoid making serious mistakes on moving days that could ruin your chances of a successful move.

 - Make sure pets and children are safe.
 You can arrange for someone to take care of your pets in a separate room so you can focus on the task at hand.